Luladjiev/lgit-rs/README.md

 - **DeleteBranches**: Safely delete all branches for which remotes are gone.
 Use with caution!
 - **Fixup**: Commit as a fixup, simplifying your commit history.
 - **Rebase**: Rebase the current branch on top of freshly pulled BASE branch with a single command.
+- **Git Command Fallback**: For any git command not directly supported by lgit, the tool will automatically pass the command through to git.

 ## Requirements